Susie Boniface: Career

-At age of 18, Boniface became a reporter at the Kent and Sussex Courier.
+Aged 18, Boniface became a reporter at the Kent and Sussex Courier.
 She later worked at the Plymouth Herald as defence reporter.
 She then joined the Sunday Mirror, where she worked for ten years, until she volunteered for redundancy in March 2012.
 As of 2013, she was a freelance reporter at BBC, Bella, the Daily Express the Daily Mail, The Mail on Sunday, the Daily Star Sunday, The Guardian, The People, The Sun, Reveal and the Press Association.

 Boniface joined the journalism department as a visiting lecturer at City, University of London in 2016.

-She wrote the Bluffer's Guide To Social Media (2015) and the Bluffer's Guide to Journalism in (2019).
+She has written the Bluffer's Guide To Social Media (2015), the Bluffer's Guide to Journalism (2019) and Exposed: The Secret History of Britain's Nuclear Experiments (2024).